dportik/dadi_pipeline/Goodness_of_Fit/README.md

 **Overview:**

 This is meant to be a general use script to run dadi to perform simulations and goodness of fit tests for any model on an afs/jsfs with one to three populations.
 To use this workflow, you'll need a SNPs input text file to create an allele frequency or joint site frequency spectrum object.
 Alternatively, you can import a frequency spectrum of your own creation, editing the script appropriately (see dadi manual).
 The user will have to edit information about their allele frequency spectrum, and a #************** marks lines in the *Simulate_and_Optimize.py* that will have to be edited.
+The frequency spectrum object can be unfolded or folded, which requires minimal script changes (see Caveats section).

 The user provides a model and the previously optimized parameters for their empirical data.
 The model is fit using these parameters, and the resulting model SFS is used to